SAP-archive/techne/docs/pages/components/input-group.md

 ## Input with actions

-The inputs addons also support actions.
-The actions can show labels and also icons.
+The input add-on also support actions.
+The actions can show a label and also a icon.

 {% capture button-addon %}
 <div class="tn-form__group">